 - Headaches and/or other aches and pains

-If your doctor thinks you suffer from depression, he or she may prescribe medication that can help you feel better.
+If your doctor thinks you suffer from depression, medication may be prescribed to help treat depression or anxiety.
+This is often used on adjunct with other nonprescription treatment options.
 Depression can be treated, so don’t feel as though you must control these feelings on your own.

 Many people experience feelings of guilt throughout their cancer journey.
 Some may feel guilty because their family helps with their care.
 Others may feel guilty because they envy the good health of people they know.
 Some may even feel guilty about lifestyle choices that may have increased the risk for cancer.